Smoothness of compact horizons: Lorentzian cobordisms satisfying energy conditions are trivial

 We will now derive a contradiction from this.

-If the spacetime were to satisfy the strict lightlike convergence condition, then the contradiction is immediate.
+If the spacetime were to satisfy the strict null energy condition, then the contradiction is immediate.
 When we assume that the lightlike generic condition holds, a further argument is needed.
-By \autoref{No endpoints} there is a dense, and in particular nonempty, subset of $\mathscr H$ consisting of points on maximal null geodesics which are contained in $\mathscr H$.
-Choose one such maximal geodesic $\gamma$.
+By \autoref{No endpoints} there is a dense, and in particular nonempty, subset of $\mathscr H$ consisting of points on inextendible null geodesics which are contained in $\mathscr H$.
+Choose one such inextendible geodesic $\gamma$.
 Let $b$ denote the null Weingarten map with respect to a null vector field $K$ which agrees with the tangent vector field of $\gamma$ with an affine parametrization.
 Since $\mathscr H$ is totally geodesic, $b = 0$ along $\gamma$.
 Equation \eqref{Riccati equation for null Weingarten map} then implies that $R(X, K)K$ is parallel to the null vector $K$ for every vector $X$, where $R$ denotes the curvature tensor of the spacetime.
-Given a vector $X$, denote by $\lambda_X$ the real number such that $R(X, K)K = \lambda_X K$.
-Let ${k = g(K, \cdot)}$ denote the covector dual to $K$.
-Consider the tensor $G = k(\cdot)g(R(\cdot, K)K, \cdot)k(\cdot)$.
-Evaluating $G$ on $(X, Y, Z, W)$ yields

-From this we see that the antisymmetrization of $G(X, Y, Z, W)$ in $Z$ and $W$ is zero.
-Further antisymmetrizing in $X$ and $Y$ then also yields zero.
-In coordinates, this tells us that

-on $\gamma$.
-However, the lightlike generic condition says that this antisymmetrized tensor is nonzero at some point along each maximal lightlike geodesic.
-We have now obtained a contradiction, so the assumption that $H^+(S_1)$ is nonempty must be false.
+By \cite[Proposition 2.2]{BeemHarris93a} this is equivalent to $K^e K^f K_{[a} R_{b]ef[c}K_{d]} = 0$.
+However, the lightlike generic condition says that this tensor is nonzero at some point along each inextendible lightlike geodesic.
+We have now obtained a contradiction, so the assumption that the Cauchy horizon $H^+(S_1)$ is nonempty must be false.
 Hence $M$ is globally hyperbolic. \end{claim} \end{proof} \end{thm}

-The above theorem is in one sense the strongest result one may hope for: The null energy condition is the weakest of the commonly used energy conditions, and in the setting of cobordisms it implies global hyperbolicity, which is the strongest of the commonly used causality conditions.
+The above theorem is in one sense the strongest result of this kind one may hope for: The null energy condition is the weakest of the commonly used energy conditions, and in the setting of cobordisms it implies global hyperbolicity, which is the strongest of the commonly used causality conditions.

-What we have proved is that topologically nontrivial Lorentzian cobordism cannot satisfy certain energy conditions.
-This is in sharp contrast to the result by Nardmann \cite[Theorem 8.4]{Nardmann} which allows the construction of Lorentzian metrics satisfying even stronger energy conditions on a large class of topologically nontrivial cobordisms.
-The difference is that the metrics so constructed only make the spacetime into a weak Lorentzian cobordism.
-This means that the notions of Lorentzian cobordism and weak Lorentzian cobordism are very different when one considers energy conditions.
-For a further discussion of this point, see \cite[Section 9]{Nardmann}.
-Note that a weak Lorentzian cobordism may be transformed into a Lorentzian cobordism by a homotopy of the metric making the light cones narrower.
-The theorems of Tipler (\autoref{Full Tipler theorem}) and Nardmann (\cite[Theorem 8.4]{Nardmann}) then show that the imposed energy conditions must cease to hold at some point during this homotopy.